kubernetes/enhancements/keps/sig-node/2043-pod-resource-concrete-assigments/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
   - [X] Feature gate (also fill in values in `kep.yaml`).
     - Feature gate name: `KubeletPodResources`.
-    - Components depending on the feature gate: N/A.
+    - Components depending on the feature gate: kubelet.

 * **Does enabling the feature change any default behavior?** No
 * **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?** Yes, through feature gates.